robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 If the value of a scalar variable is long, you can split it into multiple lines to improve readability using the `...` syntax.
 By default, the lines are concatenated with a space, but a custom separator, defined by lowercase `separator=` followed by the separator value (e.g., newline `separator=\n`), can be used.
 Also, no separator, to join them into one string (`separator=`), is possible.
-If the string `separator=` shall be used as the last part of the value, it must be escaped by a backslash like `\separator=` to be treated as text rather than the separator definition.
+For the rare case that `separator=` should be taken literally as the last part of the variable value, it must be escaped by a backslash like `\separator=` to be treated as text rather than the separator definition.